w3f/polkadot-wiki/docs/learn/how-to/unbond-tokens.md

 ![](../../assets/how-to/65028271277.png)

-Congratulations, the unbonded tokens should show up in your _free_ balance!
+The unbonded tokens should show up in your _free_ balance.

 * * *

-If you are more of a visual learner, check the guide below.
+If you're more of a visual learner, check the guide below.
 It covers all things you can do after you start staking.

 [Polkadot Made Easy: How to Unstake your DOT with the Staking Dashboard (Direct Nomination)](https://www.youtube.com/watch?v=zWGkbMMrrFM&list=PLOyWqupZ-WGuiPQ7WRvECJk2ZvZuvfwUK&index=17)